Sunday, July 31, 2022

 A quote from the preface, "Writing a book can be a wonderful and engaging experience for the author, but less so for the people around him."

 At the time of the Iranian hostage crisis, ABC decided to offer longer coverage and set up "Nightline" which turned out to be so popular that it encouraged 24 hour news service.
 Radio was supposedly a thing of the past, but it proved a great platform for right wing talk hosts of which Rush Limbaugh was a successful example.
-While most Americans had gotten their news from 3 or 5 networks and us Canadians with 2, that all exploded with cable tv.
+While most Americans had gotten their news from 3 or 5 networks and us Canadians with an additional 2, that all exploded with cable tv.
 First CNN came up with the 24 hour format and they quickly learned controversy helped attract viewers.
 A few years later Fox news came on and took a partisan slant on the news and realized being entertaining was critical.
 Ronald Reagan did away with the Fairness Doctrine and it seemed to give a license to report news in a partisan manner.

 To protect yourself the author suggests: Be humble and assume the writer knows more than you.
 Be ecumenical and vary your sources.
 Be less cynical and allow that most experts are not trying to lie.
 Be more discriminating asking if they are politically affiliated, do they have editors, are their claims checkable?